Jim Harbaugh: 2023 season

 Harbaugh resumed as head coach to lead Michigan to a 26–0 win over Iowa in the Big Ten Championship, a 27–20 overtime win over Alabama in the Rose Bowl, and a 34–13 win over Washington in the CFP National Championship on January 8, 2024.
 The win gave Michigan its 12th claimed national championship in school history, their first since 1997, and first undisputed title since 1948.

 Harbaugh served as head coach for 9 games and was officially credited with 12 wins during Michigan's 15–0 national championship season.

-On August 7, 2024, Harbaugh was given a four-year show-cause order from the NCAA which will be enforced between August 7, 2024 and August 6, 2028, after he was found to have committed "unethical conduct" in 2021 by violating NCAA recruitment rules which were enacted during the COVID-19 dead period.
-The NCAA found Harbaugh's actions so egregious that it added two unusual stipulations to his show-cause.
-If he gets another collegiate job while the show-cause is in effect, he will be suspended for the first season of his return.
-Even after that suspension ends, Harbaugh will be barred from a number of major head coaching duties, such as taking part in practice, traveling with the team, video study, recruiting, and team meetings.
-Normally, a show-cause order makes it prohibitively difficult for a coach to return to the collegiate ranks at least for the duration of the show-cause.
-A school can be penalized merely for hiring a coach with an active show-cause, and can be severely punished if he commits additional violations.
+On August 7, 2024, Harbaugh was given a four-year show-cause order from the NCAA to be enforced until August 6, 2028, after he was found to have committed "unethical conduct" in 2021 by violating NCAA recruitment rules which were enacted during the COVID-19 dead period.
+If Harbaugh were to take another collegiate job while the show-cause is in effect, he would be suspended for the first season of his return and would be barred from athletics-related activities (including team travel, practice, video study, recruiting and team meetings) until the order expires.

-On August 15, 2025, Harbaugh was given an additional 10-year show-cause order that will run consecutively with his previous four-year show-cause order for his role in an illegal scouting and sign-stealing operation that operated at Michigan for several years.
-His current show-cause runs until 2028, after which the new show-cause will begin.
-The NCAA harshly criticized Harbaugh for not cooperating with the investigation.
-As with the 2024 infractions case, it decreed that if Harbaugh returns to the collegiate ranks after 2028, he will be suspended for the first season of his return.
-The cumulative effect of both show-cause orders will make it prohibitively difficult for Harbaugh to work in the collegiate ranks again until at least the 2038 season.
+On August 15, 2025, Harbaugh was given an additional 10-year show-cause order that will run consecutively with his previous four-year show-cause order for his failure to promote compliance and monitor his staff in regards to the illegal scouting and sign-stealing operation as well as his lack of cooperation in request for records and interviews after he took the Chargers job.
+This additional show-cause will start at the end of the first show-cause and will run until August 6, 2038.
+As with the 2024 infractions case, if Harbaugh returns to the collegiate ranks before the show-cause ends, he will be suspended for the first season of his return.